 We gather in worship to find meaning and live more deeply.
 Worship creates connections within, among, and beyond us, calling us to our better selves, calling us to live with wisdom and compassion.

-Starting on the first Sunday after Labor Day in September, and continuing each week through the second Sunday in June, our community members come together on Sunday mornings to celebrate life.
+Starting on the first Sunday after Labor Day and continuing each week through the second Sunday in June, our community members come together on Sunday mornings.
 We participate in Unitarian Universalist rituals, we recite familiar words, sing songs, listen to the words of our friends and listen to great music.
-We read to the children, we read to each other.
+We welcome all people interested in pursuing the journey toward a spiritual life to join us in our Sunday celebrations.

 We come together at 10:30 am. (except in the summer when we meet at 9:30 am.) and enjoy a social hour in the parlor after the service.